3 Great Open Houses to See this Weekend - Washingtonian

 Condo Fee: $757/month

-Listing Agent: Katie Gaffken, City Chic Real Estate
+Listing Agent: Katie Geffken, City Chic Real Estate

 Open House: Sunday, September 8, 2-4 PM